White-Box AI Red Teaming

 Red-Team AI

 White-box red teaming for agentic AI apps.
-Reads your code, finds bugs specific to your stack — not generic prompt injections.
+It reads your application's source code first — learning your tools, roles, and guardrails — then generates attacks tailored to your stack, not generic prompt injections.

 Get started View on GitHub